Raymond Chandler: Later life and death

 Cissy Chandler died in 1954, after a long illness.
 Heartbroken and drunk, Chandler neglected to inter her cremated remains, and they sat for 57 years in a storage locker in the basement of Cypress View Mausoleum.

 After Cissy's death, Chandler's loneliness worsened his propensity for clinical depression; he returned to drinking alcohol, never quitting it for long, and the quality and quantity of his writing suffered.
 In 1955, he attempted suicide.
 In The Long Embrace: Raymond Chandler and the Woman He Loved, Judith Freeman says it was "a cry for help," given that he called the police beforehand, saying he planned to kill himself.
 Chandler's personal and professional life were both helped and complicated by the women to whom he was attracted, notably Helga Greene (his literary agent), Jean Fracasse (his secretary), Sonia Orwell (George Orwell's widow), and Natasha Spender (Stephen Spender's wife).
 Chandler regained his U.S. citizenship in 1956, while retaining his British rights.
+In the year before his death, he was elected president of the Mystery Writers of America.

 After a respite in England, he returned to La Jolla.
 He died at Scripps Memorial Hospital of pneumonial peripheral vascular shock and prerenal uremia (according to the death certificate) in 1959.
 Helga Greene inherited Chandler's $60,000 estate, after prevailing in a 1960 lawsuit filed by Fracasse contesting Chandler's holographic codicil to his will.

 Chandler is buried at Mount Hope Cemetery, in San Diego, California.
 As Frank MacShane noted in his biography, The Life of Raymond Chandler, Chandler wished to be cremated and placed next to Cissy in Cypress View Mausoleum.
 Instead, he was buried in Mount Hope, because he had left no funeral or burial instructions.
 When he died he was remembered as, "the author of “The Big Sleep,” and other mystery novels."